Bill Pay users didn't like change -- even if it meant saving them headaches -- so could we entice them into onboarding by trying something new?

 We'd been watching the sea change from "I don't want my bank knowing anything about my bills" to "my bank should help me out without my asking them to," and this feature was falling in line with that.

-But research had shown that consumers wanted to be in control of the process, so no "auto-discovery" without them kicking off the process.
+But research had shown that consumers wanted to be in control of the process, so no "auto-discovery" without them kicking things off.
 This added a couple of steps into the flow, which we roughly sketched out and tested with a bare bones prototype.

 Context, context, context